selinger/linear-algebra/baseText/README-lyryx.txt

 "baseText" and "styles".
 Both of these directories need to be side-by-side to compile the textbook.
 The main textbook content is in "baseText".

-The top-level Latex file is "LinearAlgebra-AFirstCourse.tex".
+The top-level Latex file is "LinearAlgebra.tex".
 This file lists all of the required packages and imports the files "courseInfo.txt" and "courseSetup.tex" that define the content to be included in the textbook.